Waterford, Virginia

 Waterford is a historic village located in western Loudoun County, Virginia, United States.
 Waterford lies forty-seven miles northwest of Washington, D.C. and seven miles northwest of Leesburg.
 In 1970, the village was designated a National Historic Landmark District in recognition of its well-preserved eighteenth- and nineteenth-century character.
+As of the 2020 census, Waterford had a population of 181.

 In the 1810 United States census, the population center of the United States was recorded as being just northwest of the village.

 History

-Founding
+18th century

 Waterford was established around 1733 by Amos Janney, a Quaker from Bucks County, Pennsylvania.
 Janney purchased 400 acre on the south fork of Catoctin Creek and established a grist mill and saw mill in the area in the 1740s.
 Due to the success of the mills, the settlement became known as "Janney's Mill."
 The town grew quickly as a center of commerce for growers of grain.

-Growth

 Amos Janney died in 1747, leaving his estate to his sixteen-year-old son, Mahlon, who replaced the original log mill with a two-story structure.
 The village continued to grow, and in 1780, twelve acres on the south side of Main Street were subdivided into fifteen lots, upon which shops and homes were built.
 By the 1790s, the village was known as "Waterford," named after the city of Waterford in Ireland, where some of its founders had once lived before immigrating to the United States.
 New residents continued to come from Pennsylvania, as Quakers were followed by Presbyterians, Lutherans, Baptists, and Methodists.
 Waterford was also populated by African Americans, both free and enslaved.

+19th century

 Civil War

 By the start of the Civil War, the population of Waterford remained largely Quaker.
 As pacifists and abolitionists, the Quakers remained loyal to the Union throughout the war.
-Waterford was the scene of a fierce fight between the county's Unionist and Confederate partisan units, the Loudoun Rangers and White's Rebels, respectively.
-In those days, it was the home for mostly Quakers who helped slaves escape to the North.
+Waterford was the scene of a fierce fight between the county's Union and Confederate forces, the Loudoun Rangers and White's Rebels, respectively.
+Waterford was then populated predominantly by Quakers, who helped slaves escape to the North.

-Waterford today
+20th century

-With the town falling into disrepair in the early part of the twentieth century, the Waterford Foundation was formed to help save and preserve Waterford and its history.
+With the town falling into disrepair in the early part of the twentieth century, the Waterford Foundation was formed in 1944 to help save and preserve Waterford and its history.
 In 1974, the Waterford Foundation helped create an innovative land preservation program in which the historic properties of Waterford are protected through open space and façade easements.
 More than sixty easements have been granted.

-The Waterford Foundation hosts the Waterford Fair annually, and the fair marked its eightieth anniversary in 2024.
+The Waterford Foundation hosts the Waterford Fair annually, and the fair marked its 80th anniversary in 2024.
 The fair mainly revolves around celebrating the history, art, and culture of the town, which is encapsulated in the fair's motto, "An Autumn Celebration of Americana."
 Elements of the Waterford Fair include a historic homes and gardens tour, demonstrating artisans in traditional mediums, live music, and living history exhibits.

-The town today is largely residential, although a number of businesses are based in the village.
+The town is largely residential, although a number of businesses are based in the village.
 The Loudoun Mutual Insurance Company has been located in Waterford since 1849.